-2020: work on a book exploring the development of British Industry from the Great Exhibition of 1851 to the Festival of Britain a century later.
+2020: work on a book with a working title of How Britain Created the Manufacturing World, exploring the development of British Industry from the Great Exhibition of 1851 to the Festival of Britain a century later.
 This was prompted by a wish to find out more about the many companies I mentioned in my earlier books, Ordnance and War on Wheels.

 2015 - 2019: work on a biography of William Smith Williams who discovered Charlotte Bronte and who, with his family, moved in fascinating circles and who was a friend of John Ruskin, who had this to say about Lincoln Cathedral:

 I have always held (and am prepared against all comers to maintain my holding) that the Cathedral of Lincoln is out and out the most precious piece of architecture in the British islands, and—roughly—worth any two other cathedrals we have got).

 Charlotte Bronte’s Devotee was published on Amazon in August 2019 and is also available to buy from the Bronte Parsonage Museum.

 2016 - 2018: work on, Ordnance, a prequel to War on Wheels, about equipping the British Army for the Great War, published by The History Press in June 2018

 2014- 2016: work on my book, War on Wheels, about the mechanisation of the British Army in WW2, published by and available from The History Press on 8 September 2016; talks and articles on War on Wheels and Ordnance.

 2015 - date: writing family biographies for Story Terrace

 2015 - 2016: work on MacRobert's Reply, a book about a Stirling bomber and the remarkable people connected with it.
 This was published by Story Terrace in a limited edition for subscribers on 20 December 2016.